zhangjianingEden/PA-FATE/README.md

 ## :e-mail: Contact

-If you have any question, please email `zhangjianingbit@gmail.com`.
+If you have any questions, please email `zhangjianingbit@gmail.com`.